-The LM22672 switching regulator provides all of the functions necessary to implement an efficient high voltage step-down (buck) regulator using a minimum of external components.
-This easy to use regulator incorporates a 42 V N-channel MOSFET switch capable of providing up to 1 A of load current.
+The LM22676 switching regulator provides all of the functions necessary to implement an efficient high voltage step-down (buck) regulator using a minimum of external components.
+This easy to use regulator incorporates a 42 V N-channel MOSFET switch capable of providing up to 3 A of load current.
 Excellent line and load regulation along with high efficiency (> 90%) are featured.
 Voltage mode control offers short minimum on-time, allowing the widest ratio between input and output voltages.
 Internal loop compensation means that the user is free from the tedious task of calculating the loop compensation components.
 Fixed 5 V output and adjustable output voltage options are available.

-The default switching frequency is set at 500 kHz allowing for small external components and good transient response.
-In addition, the frequency can be adjusted over a range of 200 kHz to 1 MHz with a single external resistor.
-The internal oscillator can be synchronized to a system clock or to the oscillator of another regulator.
+A switching frequency of 500 kHz allows for small external components and good transient response.
 A precision enable input allows simplification of regulator control and system power sequencing.
-In shutdown mode the regulator draws only 25 μÅ (typ).
-An adjustable soft-start feature is provided through the selection of a single external capacitor.
-The LM22672 also has built in thermal shutdown, and current limiting to protect against accidental overloads.
+In shutdown mode the regulator draws only 25 μA (typ).
+Built in soft-start (500 μs, typ) saves external components.
+The LM22676 also has built in thermal shutdown, and current limiting to protect against accidental overloads.

-The LM22672 is a member of Texas Instruments' SWITCHER® SIMPLE family.
+The LM22676 is a member of Texas Instruments' SWITCHER® SIMPLE family.
 The SIMPLE SWITCHER® concept provides for an easy to use complete design using a minimum number of external components and the TI WEBENCH® design tool.
 TI's WEBENCH® tool includes features such as external component calculation, electrical simulation, thermal simulation, and Build-It boards for easy design-in.